-Grace Emily Stark, assistant editor of Natural Womanhood, is a 2019 Robert Novak Journalism Fellow investigating the effects of birth control.
-Grace has a M.A. in Bioethics & Health Policy from Loyola University Chicago.
-When she isn't writing or chasing after her energetic toddler, Grace loves to relax by cooking, baking, and hosting barbecues with her husband where they live in San Diego, CA. You can read more of Grace's writing at graceemilystark.com.
+Grace Emily Stark is editor of Natural Womanhood.
+Grace has a M.A. in Bioethics & Health Policy from Loyola University Chicago and completed a 2019 Robert Novak Journalism Fellow investigating the effects of birth control.
+When she isn't writing or chasing after her kids, Grace loves to relax by cooking, baking, and hosting barbecues with her husband.
+You can read more of Grace's writing at graceemilystark.com.

 Conflicting COVID-19 vaccine recommendations have highlighted a larger issue with women’s health.

 To protect women and children, we have to let go of the illusion that surrogacy is anything other than a form of human trafficking.

 For me, a pandemic feels somewhat familiar

 A new book explores the effects of contraceptives on the brain

 Let's not make moms doubt their babies’ needs

 Navigating your body's signals while your body adjusts to its new normal